top of page

 By boat

-It’s also possible to arrive on Kalymnos by boat from Athens, it takes 12 hours and approximately 50 € per person.
+It’s also possible to arrive on Kalymnos by boat from Athens, it takes 11 hours and approximately 60 € per person (with just a seat).

 ACCOMMODATION